nicsuzor/wikijuris/ausip/trade-mark-infringement.markdown

 In relation to well-known trade marks, take into account the extent to which the trade mark is known within the relevant sector of the public, whether as a result of the promotion of the trade mark or for any other reason. [^AUTOREPLACEDTMAs1204ENDREPLACE]
-[^AUTOREPLACEDTMAs1204ENDREPLACE]: //TMA// s 120(4)
+[^AUTOREPLACEDTMAs1204ENDREPLACE]: _TMA_ s 120(4)

-**Video overview by Ria on [The Different Forms of Infringement in s 120](https://www.youtube.com/watch?v=lc1ZpqIBMRs)**
+**Video overview by Ria on [The Different Forms of Infringement in s 120](https:_www.youtube.com/watch?v=lc1ZpqIBMRs)**

-**Video overview by Rohan Davies on [The Different Forms of Infringement under s 120](https://www.youtube.com/watch?v=lZuPa7udlMo)**
+**Video overview by Rohan Davies on [The Different Forms of Infringement under s 120](https:_www.youtube.com/watch?v=lZuPa7udlMo)**

 ### Same Goods/Services

 Infringement may occur when an alleged infringing mark is used in the same class of goods or services as the registered mark.  [^AUTOREPLACEDTMAs1201ENDREPLACE] This type of trade mark infringement is known as 'vanilla' infringement, where the defendant is using a mark as a trade mark, which  is substantially identical or deceptively similar to the registered mark, with respect to the same goods or services for which the trade mark is registered.
 For example, the registered trade mark is used with respect to cola flavoured drink and the alleged infringing mark is used on cola flavoured drink.
 The onus is on the registered owner to show trade mark infringement.
-[^AUTOREPLACEDTMAs1201ENDREPLACE]: //TMA// s120(1)
+[^AUTOREPLACEDTMAs1201ENDREPLACE]: _TMA_ s120(1)

-For more information read Amanda Scardamaglia's *The Coca-Cola Company v Pepsico Inc & Ors* VID 876/2010[‘Storm in a Contour Bottle? – The Coca-Cola Company v Pepsico Inc & Ors VID 876/2010’, Fortnightly Review of IP & Media Law, Edition 18 (11 November 2010)](https://researchbank.swinburne.edu.au/file/c341d5be-acec-4403-bd61-60add0b15243/1/PDF%20%28Published%20version%29.pdf) Licensed for reuse under a Creative Commons Attribution-NonCommercial 2.5 Licence).
+For more information read Amanda Scardamaglia's *The Coca-Cola Company v Pepsico Inc & Ors* VID 876/2010[‘Storm in a Contour Bottle? – The Coca-Cola Company v Pepsico Inc & Ors VID 876/2010’, Fortnightly Review of IP & Media Law, Edition 18 (11 November 2010)](https:_researchbank.swinburne.edu.au/file/c341d5be-acec-4403-bd61-60add0b15243/1/PDF%20%28Published%20version%29.pdf) Licensed for reuse under a Creative Commons Attribution-NonCommercial 2.5 Licence).

 ### Same Description/Closely Related Goods or Services

 Infringement may occur where the defendant is using a mark as a trade mark, which  is substantially identical or deceptively similar to the registered mark, with respect to goods or services of the same description or goods or services that are closely related. [^AUTOREPLACEDTMAs1202ENDREPLACE] Note this section also functions as an informal defence (see below).
 The onus is reversed so the defendant must prove a lack of likelihood of deception or confusion.
-[^AUTOREPLACEDTMAs1202ENDREPLACE]: //TMA// s 120(2)
+[^AUTOREPLACEDTMAs1202ENDREPLACE]: _TMA_ s 120(2)

 This subsection protects traders and the public from unscrupulous dealers who want to pass off a new product as someone else’s.
 It also protects against dilatation of the value of the trade mark by allowing others to use it as they like, but in different categories.

-The principles of goods and services being of the same description or closely related are largely the same as those that apply in the context of //TMA// s 44.
+The principles of goods and services being of the same description or closely related are largely the same as those that apply in the context of _TMA_ s 44.
 Goods will not be of the ‘same description’ if their sale under the same mark by different companies would not be likely to lead to confusion or deception.
 If the public would not expect the same business to supply both of the goods and/or services, then the two are unlikely to be considered closely related.

 [^AUTOREPLACED2009FCAFC27ENDREPLACE]
 [^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27

-In *[E & J Gallo Winery v Lion Nathan Australia Pty Limited](http://www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCAFC/2009/27.html)* [^AUTOREPLACED2009FCAFC27ENDREPLACE]
+In *[E & J Gallo Winery v Lion Nathan Australia Pty Limited](http:_www.austlii.edu.au/cgi-bin/viewdoc/au/cases/cth/FCAFC/2009/27.html)* [^AUTOREPLACED2009FCAFC27ENDREPLACE]
 [^AUTOREPLACED2009FCAFC27ENDREPLACE]: [2009] FCAFC 27
   Gallo Winery was the registered owner of the trade mark 'Barefoot' in relation to wines in Australia.
 Lion Nathan (Australia) started selling a specialty beer under the trade mark 'Barefoot Radler' from January 2008.
 Infringement was established as beer and wine were held to be goods of the same description.